structurizr/dsl/docs/language-reference.md

 ## Documentation

-The `!docs` keyword can be used to attach Markdown/AsciiDoc documentation to the parent context (either the workspace, or a software system).
+The `!docs` keyword can be used to attach Markdown/AsciiDoc documentation to the parent context (either the workspace, a software system, or a container).

 ```
 !docs <path> <fully qualified class name>